he-zh/he-zh.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am currently a first-year PhD track student at the Department of Computer Science at [University of British Columbia](https://www.ubc.ca), supervised by [Prof. Danica J. Sutherland](https://djsutherland.ml).
+I am currently a first-year PhD track student at the Department of Computer Science at [University of British Columbia](https://www.ubc.ca), where I am lucky to be advised by [Prof. Danica J. Sutherland](https://djsutherland.ml).
 Before that, I received my Master and Bachelor degrees from [Beihang University](https://ev.buaa.edu.cn) in 2023 and 2020.

 My research interests span the areas of statistical machine learning and deep learning.
 I am excited to delve into when and why the models and algorithms work (or do not work).